AmpereComputing/ampere-perfkit-benchmarker/ampere/pkb/docs/README.md

 - Support for inference benchmarking of large language models (LLaMA, Qwen, etc.)
 - Support for docker daemon installation, docker image creation/pull, and container management

-In summary, APT is great at capturing all workload parameters and system-under-test parameters in a single, re-playable, yaml file.
+In summary, APKB is great at capturing all workload parameters and system-under-test parameters in a single, re-playable, yaml file.

 - See [Contribution Guide](ampere/pkb/docs/CONTRIBUTING.md) for issues, features requests, and questions